A. Victoria Mixon, Editor

 I’m also getting a mousepad with my cat’s face on it.
 He’s not going to know what hit him.

-3 Responses to “Mugs & Publishers: What’s the Difference?
-(Is There One?)”
+3 thoughts on “Mugs & Publishers: What’s the Difference?
+(Is There One?)

 If the industry is undergoing a collapse, why are we going to be okay?
 And when you say we (okay maybe more than one question) do you mean writers in general or people like my friend who is working on her manuscript and hoping for publication some time in the next couple of years if she can find an agent, and if that agent can sell her book … ?
 Because the way things look right now, my friend’s not going to be okay.